ailyntang/hashnode-blog/ckf81r4qa00amu5s1gb5ugzvp.md

 ```

+For more details, take a look at [this article](https://www.hackingwithswift.com/example-code/uikit/how-to-use-dependency-injection-with-storyboards).

 # Prior to iOS 13

 Prior to iOS 13, it was really tough to use MVVM with storyboards.
 So if you wanted a storyboard generated view controller to have a view model, there was quite a long process to go through.